RestartDK/NotionDeletionAutomation/README.md

 ![python1](https://user-images.githubusercontent.com/58006998/231241002-4d94d157-8ab9-4ddc-8e37-3da11808b3f9.png)

-For more information on making an integration with Notion and how to get your Database ID : (https://developers.notion.com/docs/create-a-notion-integration)
+For more information on making an integration with Notion and how to get your Database ID read through the [Notion Integration documentation](https://developers.notion.com/docs/create-a-notion-integration).

-## Table Customisation (OPTIONAL)

-If

 ## Set-Up Launchd